 A closet builder charges, on average nationally, $2,000 to $6,000 to install a built-in closet organization system.
 Installing a custom closet system, which includes your closet organizers, shoe cubbies, drawers, racks, pull-out hampers, rods and shelving is the most expensive part of the project.

-On average, an electrician charges $55 to $65 or more per hour.
+On average, an electrician charges $45 to $125 per hour.
 Some electricians will charge by the task.
-On average, it will cost $100 to $150 for every light you want to install -- whether it's adding recessed lighting or hanging that fancy chandelier you scored at your favorite vintage store!
+On average, it will cost $90 to $250 for every light you want to install — whether it's adding recessed lighting or hanging that fancy chandelier you scored at your favorite vintage store.

-A standard reach in closet usually measures about six feet wide and two feet deep, and remodel costs start at about $1,000.
+A standard reach in closet usually measures about 6-feet wide and 2-feet deep, and remodel costs start at about $1,000.
 As a rule, these smaller closets contain one rod for hanging clothes and a shelf, usually a top shelf.

 It is especially important to maximize space with space-saving solutions in a small reach-in closet.
 Even if you have a small space, remodeling could mean adding shelves, drawers, shoe and bag racks, wall hooks or a closet divider to create more hanging space.

-While the average cost to remodel a walk-in closet can range from $3,000 to $5,000, extensive remodels with large amounts of custom storage and design details can cost as much as $50,000.
+Extensive closet remodels with large amounts of custom storage and design details can cost more than $1,275.

 A remodel of a walk-in closet of 18 linear feet (6x6 feet) using basic laminate or wire shelving could ring up at around $2,250.
 However, a remodel of the same space using a higher end wood finish closet system could cost $4,500 or more.